jasonrowsell/jasonrowsell/README.md

 - 🌱 I’m currently a student at Makers Academy
 - 🚀 I'm currently working on: [TWXIIVECoin (Cryptocurrecy with Blockchain)](https://github.com/jasonrowsell/TWXIIVECoin)
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Build a social media platform
+- 🥅 2021 Goals: Launch a social media platform
 - ⚡ Fun facts: I'm a former GB athlete and fashion designer

 ### Spotify Playing 🎧